Judicial selection

 Center for Judicial Ethics, National Center for State Courts.

-A guide to the Massachusetts judicial selection process: the making of a judge, Massachusetts Bar Association (3rd ed., 2015).
+A guide to the Massachusetts judicial selection process: The making of a judge, 3rd ed., Massachusetts Bar Association (2015).

-An excellent description of the process of appointing and removing judges in Massachusetts.
+Provides an excellent description of the process of appointing and removing judges in Massachusetts.

 An introduction to artificial intelligence for federal judges, Federal Judicial Center.